Luffy03/Large-Scale-Medical/Downstream/README.md

 - **cache_dir**: The path you want to cache your dataset (activated by 'use_persistent_dataset')
 - **use_ssl_pretrained**: If True, use 'VoCo_SSL_head'.
 Else, 'VoComni'
 - **use_persistent_dataset**: If True, it would cache data in 'cache_dir' for fast training. **WARNING**: it requires extra storage space !!!!!

+### For Pre-processing Settings

+We meticulously default settings for different downstream tasks, including "a_min, a_max, roi, spacing".
+We learn a lot from [nnUNet](https://github.com/MIC-DKFZ/nnUNet) and after consuming over 10,000 GPU hours in evaluation, we assume the current settings in 'main.py' are relatively better.

+**The settings may not be consistent with pre-training**, *e.g.*, 'roi=64' in pre-training while 'roi=96' in some downstream tasks.
+You can re-define these parameters yourself, but for fair comparisons, we recommend you to adopt our settings.

 ### Validation and Testing